 yoga citta vritti nirodha (yoga stops the turning/whirling mind).

-The rest of the text elaborates on how this might look, what it means, and different approaches as to how to do this.
+The rest of the text elaborates on how this might look.
+In addition to what it means, and different approaches as to how to do this.

-Indeed, at one point you can find the detail and interest at separating purusha and prakriti of Samkhya, at other points he mentions kriya yoga, and, the yamas and niyamas, ethical codes of conduct based on equanimity, non-attachment and compassion, are in no small way influenced quite possibly from the teachings of Buddhism also flourishing at this time.
+At one point you can find the detail and interest at separating Purusha and Prakriti of Samkhya.
+At other points he mentions kriya yoga, and, the yamas and niyamas, ethical codes of conduct based on equanimity, non-attachment and compassion.
+These are in no small way influenced quite possibly from the teachings of Buddhism also flourishing at this time.

 Patanjali’s Ashtanga Yoga

-Here, it is also noted that Patanjali’s Ashtanga Yoga as he sets it out, pays little attention to hatha yoga.
-Indeed, asana is one of his ashtau-angas’ (eight limbs), but, he spends little time on elaborating the practice other than to say; ‘stirham sukkham asanam’.
+It is also noted that Patanjali’s Ashtanga Yoga pays little attention to hatha yoga.
+Asana is one of his ashtau-angas’ (eight limbs).
+However, he spends little time on elaborating the practice other than to say; ‘stirham sukkham asanam’.
 That is, asana is a steady and comfortable position.

 Partly, this is representative of his glossary-like approach as a whole.
-In fact, why it is always recommended to use a commentary for those serious on a deeper study of the text.
-He isn’t in the business of presenting instruction per se, rather, giving an overview of all that is yoga up to that point.
-On the other hand, it is also significant of his greater interest in meditation and the use of the mind to know itself throughout his text, as opposed to that of the body.
+This why it is always recommended to use a commentary for those serious in a deeper study of the text.
+He isn’t in the business of presenting instruction.
+He gives an overview of all that is yoga up to that point.
+His greater interest in meditation and the use of the mind to know itself as opposed to that of the body.

-In fact, the yoga sutras are remarkable in presenting a very modern overview in fact of modern-psychology.
-From the unhappiness that comes from the various forms of misperception, to the need for positive social interactions, and, finally, the nature of the mind without the overlay of emotion as pure consciousness, it doesn’t so much tell us what to do exactly, as much as what we are dealing with.
+In fact, the yoga sutras are remarkable in presenting a very modern overview in fact of modern psychology.
+From the unhappiness that comes from misperception to the need for positive social interactions and, finally, the nature of the mind.
+It doesn’t so much tell us what to do exactly, as much as what we are dealing with.

 The Bhagavad Gita